kevin-mau/qualifier/README.md

 ---
 **Instructions:**

-run '''python app.py''' in the command line.
+run the python app in the command line:
+'''python
+python app.py
+'''
 the Rate sheet is stored in: [data\daily_rate_sheet.csv](data\daily_rate_sheet.csv)

 Then enter the following information for the potential borrower: